w3f/polkadot-validator-setup/README.md

 and uses the cloud node's VPN address in the `--reserved-nodes` parameter.
 It is also proteccted by a firewall that only allows connections on the VPN port.

+This way, the only nodes allowed to connect to the validator are the public nodes, the rest only know the VPN multiaddr of the validator, and can't route messages to it without being part of the VPN.

 ## Workflow

 The secure validator setup is structured in two layers, an underlaying platform